 This is one of the more unknown favelas among tourists.
 However it is a community with a well known name and history in Rio and Brazil.
 Mangueira is home to one of the best Samba schools in Rio and is the place where Samba legends like Cartola lived.
 This is why you can also find a Samba museum in the neighborhood.
 Mangueira is located next to the Maracanã football stadium.
 Where favelas like Vidigal saw an influx op Gringo’s and development after a pacification process in preparation of the 2014 World Cup and 2016 Olympic Games, this hasn’t been the case in Mangueira.
 And till recently there was hardly no tourism in Mangueira.
 We from GringoRio are the first to offer you a tour to this community in collaboration with Estrela da Favela.
 Estrela da Favela is an educational project that prepares children from the community for a brighter future.
 When you book this tour with us, your money will go to the social project.

-Keep in mind that it is always best to not enter a favela in Rio de Janeiro without having knowledge of the situation inside the neighborhood.
-The four favelas mentioned above are safe and it would be really rare to encounter any kind of problem there, but just like outside the favelas – what in Rio de Janeiro is called the asfalto – sometimes things can change pretty quickly, especially with gangs and drug trafficking involved.
-So it is good to check beforehand and it’s better to enter a favela with a guide in our opinion.
+Keep in mind that you should enter a favela with a guide.
 Not only for your safety, but also because a guide can provide you with the necessary information to really understand the history and daily life in the favela.
-Their are a lot of people offering favela tours and it can be hard to select a good one.
+There are a lot of people offering favela tours and it can be hard to select a good one.
 That’s why we did the work for you and have contacts with professional and experienced guides in every mentioned favela.
 Besides that we selected guides that are related to a social project, so your money will also leave a positive impact on the community you are visiting.
 You can book your tour here.